Birds

 How to spot

-Look for its small, colorful form perching low in the dense forest understory.
-Its bright colors can be elusive in the dappled light.
-Listen for its high-pitched, quick calls to pinpoint its location.
+Look for its minute form perching low in the dense forest undergrowth.
+Its bright colors can be elusive, but a patient search might reveal it.
+Listen for its high-pitched, quick calls.

 When to spot